CrowdLinker/cl-react-navigation-library/README.md

 - deep links are a lot easier to set up
 - navigating to specific screens while developing is a breeze
-- your markup is simpler to follow
+- your navigation logic is simpler to follow
 - rendering navigators in isolation is extremely useful while developing / running integration tests

 ## Component-driven